 Next, we made a modification to the typical probabilistic deep learning classification problem to reduce the dimensionality of our feature set.
 Given we have features for each depth bin, selecting N covariates results in a feature space of dimension 10N (N features across 10 depth bins).
 The 10x multiplier is an issue because the volume of data required to fit a model effectively can grow exponentially with the dimensionality of the feature space (Verleysen, 2005).
 Instead, we trained a model that predicts the log odds of occupancy in a specific depth bin.
 As only one depth bin’s features are needed in this model, our dimensionality drops to N. To train this model using categorical cross entropy we copied the log-odds model weights across all choices, passed depth bin in as a feature to each choice, and then passed the output of each model through a softmax activation layer whose weights are an untrainable identity matrix.
 This results in a model that still predicts probabilities per depth bin but has an effective dimensionality of N + 1 thereby increasing our odds of a good fit.

 One issue with this approach is that with 10 depth bins most instances of the internal log-odds model are encouraged to report very low log-odds.
 This is equivalent to a class imbalance problem.
 We can rebalance the data by taking advantage of the fact that the log-odds of one choice is independent of the others.
 As a result, we can down-sample the number of choices in any decision to just two and achieve a balance the positive and negative classes.
-To ensure we capture the variety in choices, we then resample the same decisions repeatedly to get different pairs of selected and unselected choices.
+To ensure we capture the variety in choices, we then resampled the same decisions repeatedly to get different pairs of selected and unselected choices.
 We’ll call this process contrast sampling as we are sampling selected vs unselected contrasts.
 In this specific case we decided on a random sample (with replacement) of 5,000 decisions per individual and 10 choices per decision.
 Over a validation/training split of 39/72 this resulted in 5,550,000 contrasts of which 3,600,000 were used in training and the rest in validation.

 Models were implemented in Keras and trained for 100 epochs using a batch size of 200,000 and an Adam optimizer with a learning rate of 0.001.
 A grid search was performed over 2 and 3 hidden layers and 24 and 32 units per hidden layer.
 The model with the lowest validation over the contrast set.
-Amazon Web Service’s Batch Fargate service was used for compute and training was performed on instances with 2 vcpus and 4GB memory.
+Amazon Web Service’s Batch Fargate service was used for computing and training was performed on instances with 2 vcpus and 4GB memory.

 To facilitate feature selection and investigate the predictive power of different feature sets, several models were trained over feature sets of increasing complexity.
 The model with the lowest loss over the contrast validation set was selected as the final model.
 Then, starting from no features, the final model’s features were incrementally added to build additional models used to investigate the importance of each set of features.
 Each incremental feature was selected according to whichever caused the maximal drop in loss.
 For each of these models, in order to make comparisons, categorical cross entropy was computed over the validation and training sets for both the contrasts and the original decisions.